 In the Dandelion May Run, runners compete for cash and prizes.
 The course is 5K through beautiful, hilly Amish Country.
 You can find the results of this year’s run here.
 All proceeds from the Dandelion Run benefit the Zachary Davis Memorial Fund.
 The fund goes to scholarships for students in Tuscarawas County.
-Dandelion Run Race Registration 2014
+Dandelion Run Registration 2015

-Dandelion Festival Entertainment:
+Dandelion Festival Entertainment: to be announced

 Roadhouse Amphitheater 5773 Old Rt.
 39 Dover, OH 44622